fundsan/classify/README.md

 To train the model type in a terminal while in the correct directory:
  > python train.py

+make sure you are running everything with python 2.7

 On the first run, the model will gather the pretrained graph and run the data through the model and save it to a file.
 The script will take some time to save the bottleneck files (about 20-30 minutes), but this will greatly speed up the training.
 You should see graphs produced similar to the ones below once the regular training has finished.

 To test on the model, type: